Goqwin/Goqwin/README.md

 ## My Name is Godwin JB Mercado
 <ul> I am a Junior Software Developer whomst done alot of exploring within this field.
-From Data Science to Machine Learning Research, to Game/Mobile Development along with numerous Web devlopments and UI/UX designs for said sites, to now getting experience with a crypto brokerage
+From Data Science to Machine Learning Research, to Game/Mobile Development along with numerous Web developments and UI/UX designs, to now getting experience with a crypto brokerage enforcing my knowledge in around full-stack applications such as ORMs, Algorithmic applications, and more UI-UX development.

 <br>
 </br>